 Detect anomalies in the current distribution of references, so if an article has been in the warehouse for more than it should be according to its current rotation classification, a warning is displayed, so the warehouse managers can act accordingly and move such article to a better place.
 It’s very usual to have articles that have been days without moving, near the dock, without anybody noticing.

-With our warehousing solution, the placement of articles can be optimized to highly reduce the anomalies and improve productivity, not only via BI dashboards that give this useful information, but also with connection to your WMS to automate decisions and, therefore, avoiding that a human has to create orders to move articles or decide the rotation.
+With our warehouse solution, the place where items are placed can be optimized to highly reduce the anomalies and improve productivity, not only via BI dashboards that give this useful information, but also with connection to your WMS to automate decisions and, therefore, avoiding that a human has to create orders to move articles or decide the rotation.